What you need to know

 Cryptocurrencies may be exposed to hacking and theft.
 The security of digital wallets and cryptocurrency trading and transaction platforms is not guaranteed.
 Users may be exposed to theft and total loss of assets.

-No protection Transactions involving cryptocurrencies are not covered by the financial services compensation fund or the deposit insurance fund.
+Transactions involving cryptocurrencies are not covered by the financial services compensation fund or the deposit insurance fund.
 You should therefore use caution when making cryptocurrency transactions as you could incur losses.